http-party/node-http-proxy/UPGRADING.md

 ### ProxyTable API

-See this [link](http://blog.nodejitsu.com/node-http-proxy-1dot0/) for an example of how to add proxy table functionality using the new API.
+See this [link](https://github.com/donasaur/http-proxy-rules/) for an add-on proxy rules module that you can use to simulate the old ProxyTable API.